GSA-TTS/identity-dev-docs/_pages/production.md

   1. The final certificate rotation must be coordinated with Login.gov technical support.

-  2. Add the new certificate to the application dashboard configuration.
+  2. Add the new certificate to the application portal configuration.

   3. Request coordination of the certificate rotation from Login.gov technical support.